danintel/sawtooth-faq/consensus.rst

 Does Sawtooth require SGX?
 -------------------
 No.  SGX is only needed if you use the hardened version of PoET, PoET SGX.
-We also have a version of PoET that just uses conventional software, PoET Simulator, which runs on a Sawtooth network with any processor.
+We also have a version of PoET that just uses conventional software, PoET CFT, which runs on a Sawtooth network with any processor.

 How is PoET duration time computed?